 Rescue those being led away to death; hold back those staggering toward slaughter.
 If you say, “But we knew nothing about this,” does not he who weighs the heart perceive it?
 Does not he who guards your life know it?
 Will he not repay each person according to what he has done?
 (Proverbs 24:11-12)

 In addition to the previous verses, read James 1:27 to see how the Bible describes religion that is pure and faultless.
-Although James was not writing about abortion, the principle is clear: We should be concerned about those who are unable to care for themselves.
+Although James was not writing about God’s attitude about abortion, the principle is clear: We should be concerned about those who are unable to care for themselves.
 An unborn child is totally helpless and unable to care for himself or herself.

 God forgives those who had an abortion when they ask